best15/e-commerce-back-end/README.md

   [![License-MIT](https://img.shields.io/badge/license-MIT-green)](https://opensource.org/licenses/MIT)
   # e-commerce-back-end
   ## Description
-  This application stores shopping items in database and allows users to do CRUD operationusing sequelize.
+  This application allows users to do CRUD operation to items stored in database using insomnia application.
+This app uses sequelize and it's association methods to connect to mysql database and it's models.

   ## Table of Contents
   * [Installation](#installation)